collabnix/kubezilla/README.md

   2. You can even contribute Your Raspberry Pi too if you know how to connect it to this cluster.
   3. Please also include your full name, Twitter's handle *and* your company name.
   4. Please note that the node's specification for this run is **XGB of RAM with X vCore**.
-  We're sorry that 512MB will be not enough for our testing this time.
+  We're sorry that 512MB will be not enough for our testing.

   ## What's mininum requirements of a node?